 The Bertarelli family name will always be associated with Serono, which they built from a small pharmaceutical business into the world's third largest biotechnology company.

-Founded in 1906 by Cesare Serono, the company's initial growth was due to their product, Bioplastina, which, by the 1920s, was selling at a rate of over 1,3 million boxes a month.
-Pietro Bertarelli - the grandfather of Ernesto and Dona Bertarelli - had been with the company since its early days and was, by 1935, its Managing Director and he oversaw the expansion of the company's production lines.
+Founded in 1906 by Cesare Serono, the company's initial growth was due to their product, Bioplastina, which, by the 1920s, was selling at a rate of over 1.3 million boxes a month.
+Pietro Bertarelli - the grandfather of Ernesto Bertarelli - had been with the company since its early days and was, by 1935, its Managing Director and he oversaw the expansion of the company's production lines.

 1949 was a landmark year, with Serono purifying gonadotropin, a hormone that promotes the stimulation of the ovaries to produce multiple follicles, and this in turn resulting in a fertility-enhancing drug called Pergonal®.
 In 1963 its active ingredient was adopted by the World Health Organization as the international reference standard.
 Improved and enhanced in later decades, Pergonal became the platform for the international expansion of Serono led by Fabio Bertarelli, who became Chief Executive in 1965.